Simon Gregorčič: Biography

-Gregorčič (October 15, 1844 – November 24, 1906) was born in the small mountain village of Vrsno above the Soča river in the County of Gorizia and Gradisca as a second son of a small farmer Jernej Gregorčič and his wife Katarina (maiden name Gaberšček).
+Gregorčič (October 15, 1844 – November 24, 1906) was born in the small mountain village of Vrsno above the Soča river in the County of Gorizia and Gradisca as a second son of a small farmer Jernej Gregorčič and small farmer Katarina (maiden name Gaberšček).
 He had seven siblings.
 As a young boy he was a shepherd.
 In 1851, he attended primary school in Libušnje, but was sent to school in Gorizia in 1852.
 After finishing high school he entered the seminary in Gorizia.
-He was ordained on October 27, 1867 and became a vicar in Kobarid in September 1868.
+He was ordained on October 27, 1867, and became a vicar in Kobarid in September 1868.
 There he continued with his literary work and together with his friend Ignacij Gruntar in 1871 founded a public reading room.
 Actually, Ignacij Gruntar was not only very good friend to Simon, but also his patron; in fact, the first poem book by Simon has been published thanks to the financial support of Dr. Ignacij Gruntar, notary in Kobarid and Logatec.
 In 1872, Dragojila Milek came to Kobarid as a teacher.
 She was a poet as well.
 She led the local female choir and she became a secretary of the reading room founded by Gregorčič.
 His affection to Milek was deemed the reason for his transfer in the spring of 1873.
 His romantic experience had a great effect on the content of the poet's writing.

 In 1873 he was transferred to Rihemberk in the Vipava Valley.
 After that he was transferred a few more times before retiring in 1903, selling his house and moving into an apartment in Gorizia where he died on November 24, 1906.